Mechanisms of DNA-mediated allostery

-{\sl Experiments} - Our model predicts three different scenarios that, in principle, could be discriminated in experiments from the sign of $\Delta\Delta F_{int}$ (Fig.~\ref{fig:interaction}).
+{\sl Experiments} - In principle, one could distinguish the three scenarios in experiments from the sign of $\Delta\Delta F_{int}$ (Fig.~\ref{fig:interaction}).
 Kim {\sl et al.} analyzed the binding of several different pairs of proteins on DNA \cite{kim13}.
-The binding free energy showed a decaying oscillating behavior, following the DNA helix periodicity of one turn every $10.5$ base pairs, hence $\phi= 2\pi/10.5$ in \eqref{Smgg1}.
-This is consistent with an enthalpic allostery \eqref{pert1}, in agreement with the analysis performed by other authors \cite{kim13,drsa14,drsa16,sing18}.
+The binding free energy showed a decaying oscillating behavior with alternating sign which is consistent with an enthalpic allostery \eqref{pert1}, in agreement with the analysis performed by other authors \cite{kim13,drsa14,drsa16,sing18}.
 A fit to \eqref{pert1} with the asymtpotic expression for $S_m$ \eqref{Smgg1} is shown in Fig.~\ref{fig:experiments}(a).
 A different system was analyzed by Rosenblum {\sl et al.} \cite{rose21} who found DNA-mediated allostery in the binding of bacterial transcription factors ComK.
 The experiments showed a cooperative binding ($\Delta\Delta F_{int}<0$) for varying spacer lengths, see Fig.~\ref{fig:experiments}(b).
 The negative $\Delta\Delta F_{int}$ indicates an allostery of (predominantly) entropic type.
-The data are fitted (dashed line) against a model containing both linear and quadratic terms, using a Monte Carlo fitting procedure, see SI for details.
+The data are fitted (dashed line) against a model containing both linear and quadratic terms, using a Monte Carlo fitting procedure \cite{Note3}.
 These fields act on several sites reflecting the extended contact regions of the ComK-DNA interaction.
 The oscillating component is due to the enthalpic part, which, as seen above, has a universal oscillatory decaying behavior.
 In the fit the same value of $\phi=2\pi/10.5$ as Fig.~\ref{fig:experiments}(a) was used.
 Instead for the correlation length we used $\xi_E=22$~bp, larger than the value used in (a), possibly indicating that allosteric coupling is carried over by different collective variables in the two cases.
 We note that the ComK have much larger $|\Delta\Delta F_{int}|$ than the data shown in Fig.~\ref{fig:experiments}(a).
 It is possible that to quantitatively describe the ComK data one would need to go beyond linear elasticity (anharmonic effects) or to more complex multimodal models \cite{lope23}.
-However, the present harmonic model with linear and quadratic terms spanning several sites can generate $\Delta\Delta F_{int}$ close to what observed in experiments.
+However, the harmonic model with linear and quadratic terms spanning several sites generates a $\Delta\Delta F_{int}$ consistent with experimental data.